Snow Plowing and Road Treatment

 - City Code prohibits parking on the street when snow is in excess of two inches until streets have been cleared.
 (City Ordinance 72.04)

-- If you believe your mailbox is damaged by a city plow please see our policy on Mailbox Damage.
+- If you believe your mailbox is damaged by a city plow please complete our Mailbox Damage Form.

 - Damage to the grassy-area in the right-of-way is one of the unavoidable side-effects of clearing the streets.
 In spring when the ground has thawed, we inspect the routes, and repair the damage by: filling in with topsoil, and planting grass seed wherever necessary.